srdjanRakic/Number-to-words-converter/README.md

 # Number-to-words-converter
-Number to words converter using JavaScript.
+Number to words converter in JavaScript.